Meet the Board of Directors

 Kathy’s interest in historic preservation began 25 years ago when she and her husband purchased an 1824 Federal home and began to restore it.
 Learning and listening to experts, hands on experience, and a library of reference books gave birth to a passion that has only grown with time.
 She is currently pursuing her Master’s Degree in Historic Preservation at Ursuline College.

 A native of Michigan, Kathy graduated with a BA in Socioeconomics and a BS in Public Affairs Management from James Madison College at Michigan State University.
 She moved to Cleveland while working for Eaton Corporation before joining McDonald and Company Securities, a regional brokerage firm, as an investment advisor.
 In 2004 she joined the family-owned business and served as Secretary and Treasurer of Russell Equipment Company for twelve years.

 Actively involved in the Hudson community for over 35 years, Kathy has held various volunteer and leadership roles.
 Organizations include Case-Barlow Farm, Ride the Rainbow, Rainbow Babies and Children’s Hospital, Hudson Blossom Women's Committee, Hudson Garden Club, Ballet Under the Stars, and Pioneer Women of Western Reserve Academy.
-Most recently she serves as Treasurer and Board Member of Hudson Heritage Association and as a founding member of the Baldwin-Buss House Foundation.
+Most recently she serves as co-president of Hudson Heritage Association and as a founding member of the Baldwin-Buss House Foundation.